dcompoze/dcompoze/README.md

-I'm a software engineer with over 10 years of professional experience, specialising in blockchain, finance and web technologies.
+I'm a software engineer with over 10 years of professional experience, specialising in blockchain and finance technologies.